Praful-Jain/CarDrill1/README.md

 - you can also run `npm start` to run the main file
 - enter and run `npx jest` command to run test files

+## PROJECT RESTRICTION
+- You can't use map, reduce, or filter to solve these problems.
+Only use native JavaScript for loops.
+No other types of loops are allowed.

 ## Problem #1
  The dealer can't recall the information for a car with an id of 33 on his lot.
 Help the dealer find out which car has an id of 33 by calling a function that will return the data for that car.
 Then log the car's year, make, and model in the console log in the format of: